henhal/jq/README.md

 # README #

-This is a Java 7 compatible promise implementation aiming to conform to the [Promises/A+](https://promisesaplus.com/) specification to as much extent as possible, with the constraints given by the Java 7 language.
+This is a Java 7 / Android compatible promise implementation aiming to conform to the [Promises/A+](https://promisesaplus.com/) specification to as much extent as possible, with the constraints given by the Java 7 language.

 The implementation is heavily influenced by Kris Kowal's [Q](https://github.com/kriskowal/q) JavaScript library.